 Source: Western Regional Climate Center

 A major cause of groundwater depletion was the expansion of permanent crops, including almonds and pistachios.
-Almonds in the southern San Joaquin Valley need about 46 inches of water a year, and with cover crops, they need about 53 inches.
-In this very dry region, all but 7 to 8 inches of this water must come from irrigation – from 3 to almost 4 feet of water per acre.
+Almonds in the southern San Joaquin Valley need about 43-46 inches of water a year, and with cover crops, they need about 53-55 inches.
+In this very dry region, all but 7 to 8 inches of this water must come from irrigation.
 The problem is that even in normal years, very few growers get that much surface water.
 Many get less than two acre feet per acre.
 So the growers put in wells and pump 1-2 acre feet of water a year, and twice that amount in droughts.
 Alfalfa, which is grown to feed dairy cows, cattle and sheep in the Tulare Lake region, is also very water intensive.
-Alfalfa needs about 53 inches of water a year.
-About 45 inches must come from irrigation – almost four feet of water.
+Alfalfa needs about 53-54 inches of water a year.
+About 45 inches must come from irrigation – almost four acre-feet of water per acre.
 Almonds and alfalfa are two of the major crops in the Tulare Lake Region, and have greatly expanded.
 The result has been an enormous drawdown in groundwater in the area, even before the drought.

 In a dry year, these crops need even more water, and almost all of it must come from groundwater.
 These cropping patterns are completely unsustainable.
 In the critical drought of 2014-2015, they have resulted in drying up of 1,000 wells in Tulare County alone.